Mallayya-Mathapati/-Suicides-In-India-2001-2012-/README.md

 ![out7](https://user-images.githubusercontent.com/72851592/135705222-b3a4f828-c357-406e-aee5-d49688baf806.png)
 #### From the graph "suicides by education" we noticed that Primary education has more suicides due lack of knowldeg and they don't know how to dele with it & major thing in higher education 10th,+2 ,Degree exams fear..etc and after complting degree unempolyment major reasons.

+### Social Issue Causing Suicides with respect to gender

+####From the above Bar Graph we notice,that Married Male suicide due Family background ,workpressure,Extenal Affairs..etc For Married Female also applicable..